Springfield/Belmont, Newark, New Jersey

 Springfield/Belmont is a neighborhood in the city of Newark in Essex County, in the U.S. state of New Jersey.
 Part of the Central Ward, it is unofficially bounded by South Orange Avenue in the north, Avon Avenue in the south, Martin Luther King Boulevard and University Avenue on the east, and Bergen Street in the west.
+The neighborhood derives its name from the intersection of Springfield Avenue and Irvine Turner Boulevard, formerly known as Belmont Avenue.

 At one point, this was the "shtetl" of Eastern European Jews.
 The Jews of Newark were distinct from the Jews of New York City in that most worked as peddlers, grocers, tailors, mechanics, technicians, artisans, jewelers, and repairmen, as opposed to factory workers.
 Gradually, the Jews of Newark grew in affluence, and many moved south to Weequahic and Hillside, though lower middle-class Jews were to be found in the neighborhood as late as the 1950s.
 From the 1940s on, many African Americans from Virginia and the Carolinas moved here during the Great Migration (African-American), attracted by the World War II boom for such local corporations as Westinghouse.
 By the 1967 Newark civil unrest, this was a slum, with a high concentration of housing projects in the section east of Bergen Street.

 Springfield/Belmont's projects were demolished in the 1990s and replaced by small scale public and private housing.
 Springfield/Belmont is close to 100% African American, and one of Newark's neighborhoods most drastically affected by white flight.